SemvdH/python-raycaster/readme.md

 If you don't have pygame installed yet, you can install it using `pip install pygame`.

 Now you can run the raycaster by entering `python raycaster.py`

+## Usage
+The first version only has horizontal movement.
+You can move around using WASD and look left and right using the left and right arrow keys.
+You can press TAB for a debug mode, but that's only useful for developing things for the raycaster.